folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 ## Process Calculi {#process-calculi}

-As said, a process calculus is like a minimal programming language that can model concurrent communication.
+As already mentioned, a process calculus is a minimal programming language that can model concurrent communication.
 We will start by considering a well-understood existing calculus - the $\pi$-calculus.
 Next we will look at how the PPDP'17 paper extends it and finally give an implementation as a Haskell data type.

-The $\pi$-calculus is to concurrent computation much like what the lambda calculus is for sequental computing : a simple model that is convenient for reasoning and constructing proofs.
+The $\pi$-calculus is to concurrent computation much like what the $\lambda$-calculus is for sequental computing: a simple model that is convenient for reasoning about a program's correctness.
 The syntax of the $\pi$-calculus is defined as

 \begin{align*}
 P, Q, R ::= \, & \overline{x} \langle y \rangle.P \,\,\, \, \, &\text{Send the value }y\text{ over channel }x\text{, then run }P \\
 |\,\,\, & x(y).P \,\,\, \, \, & \text{Receive on channel }x\text{, bind the result to }y\text{, then run }P \\
 |\,\,\, & P|Q \,\,\, \, \, \, \, \, \, &\text{Run }P\text{ and }Q\text{ simultaneously} \\
-|\,\,\, & (\nu x)P  \,\,\, &\text{Create a new channel }x\text{ and run }P \\
+|\,\,\, & (\nu x)P  \,\,\, &\text{Create a new channel }x\text{ local to } P \text{ and run }P \\
 |\,\,\, & !P \,\,\, &\text{Repeatedly spawn copies of }P \\
 |\,\,\, & 0 & \text{Terminate the process} \\
 |\,\,\, & P+Q \,\,\, \, \, \, \, \, \, &\text{Non-deterministic choice between }P\text{ and }Q\\
 \end{align*}

 The relevant part of the operational semantics for this paper is the reduction of send and receive:
-A $\pi$-calculus term can be reduced when there is a send and a receive over the same channel in parallel.
+A $\pi$-calculus term can reduce when there is a send and a receive over the same channel running in parallel.

 $$\overline{x}\langle z \rangle.P\, |\, x(y).Q \rightarrow P | Q[z/y]$$